kneitzel/JavaFXMavenApp/README.md

 *Quick Start*

 - Simply download a zip file of this project and unzip it somewhere on your computer
-- open the opm.xml and change the settings at the start of the document to fit with your project
+- open the pom.xml and change the settings at the start of the document to fit with your project

 *How to use this project*